 After moving my monitors around on the office desk to make way for some new kit, I found that the best place would be if one of the screens was fitted flush against one of the brick walls in the office.

-I made this VESA compatible monitor mount from a single piece of aluminum plate after seeing the commercial ones have a much larger standoff than I needed.
+I made this VESA-compatible monitor mount from a single piece of aluminium plate after seeing the commercial ones have a much larger standoff than I needed.

 2 x 4" screws (countersunk)

 The plate was cut to be 120mm square and then four holes were drilled at 100mm centres.